csci338/fall2024/pages/_assignments/lab03.md

 You may use Google, but you may not cut and paste any code.

 Let's write some code.
-Create a new directory called `java` and let's answer that first coding question in a file called `OneLoop.java`.
+Create a new directory called `java` and let's answer that first coding question in a file called `FindModeNestedLoop.java`.
 Use nested loops for this one, and your `main` function should create a few examples to confirm that it's working correctly.

 You can compile and run your code using:

 ```
-$ javac OneLoop.java
+$ javac FindModeNestedLoop.java
-$ java OneLoop
+$ java FindModeNestedLoop
 ```

 Once you have that working, let's add it and commit it to the